Why is personal finance important?

-The answer is that it depends how you use them!
+The answer is that it depends on how you use them!

 I prefer to use credit cards for all transactions because they are safer.

-But you can also use credit cards on the wrong purchases, have an interest rate that is incredibly high, pay only the minimum payment, and actually be in a position where it’s impossible to pay off the credit card balance.
+But you can also use credit cards on the wrong purchases, have an incredibly high-interest rate, pay only the minimum payment, and actually be in a position where it’s impossible to pay off the credit card balance.

 See the difference here?